Updated: 4 days ago

-I have been writing for as long as I can remember.
-Even just as a little kid in my favorite purple crayon (Purple Mountain Majesty - not plum ) I remember writing stories, mostly about princesses, and pretending my story was my real life.
+I have been writing for as long as I can remember, even just as a little kid with my favorite purple crayon (Purple Mountain Majesty - not Plum).
+I remember writing stories, mostly about princesses, and pretending my stories were my real life.
 It was a creative and fun way to make everything a little more magical.
 Plus, who didn’t want to wear beautiful gowns and have people wait on you?
 Excuse me, garçon?
 Another chocolate milk, please!

 PS: If asked, my ultimate daydream of all daydreams is to be the next (or at least on her level) JK Rowling, and not just because I have an obsessive love of Harry Potter.
 Go Slytherin!

 --Kay J Douglas